 - Sore Throat

-These symptoms are characteristic of upper respiratory infection and not otitis media, but are often present as the two conditions often present together.
+These symptoms are characteristic of an upper respiratory infection and not otitis media, but are often present, as the two conditions often present together.

-Another possible symptom that may occur is a discharge coming from the ear.
-However, this is not a symptom that is exclusive to otitis media and it may also be caused by trauma and resulting cerebral spinal drainage from the brain out of the ear.
+Another possible symptom that may occur is discharge from the ear.
+However, this is not a symptom that is exclusive to otitis media and can also arise due to trauma and the resulting cerebral spinal fluid drainage from the brain out of the ear.

 Particularly when the condition is severe, often due to inadequate treatment, pus in the middle ear space may drain out of the ear canal.
-This occurs because the tympanic membrane perforates allowing the pus to pass through.
+This occurs because the tympanic membrane perforates, which allows the pus to pass through.
 It is possible for a substantial quantity to pass through, making the drainage quite obvious.

-Despite the fact that membrane rupture implies a painful and traumatic experience, the vast majority of people that experience this report that they feel a release of pressure and the pain from before it ruptured.
+Despite the fact that a membrane rupture implies a painful and traumatic experience, the vast majority of people who experience this symptom report that they feel a release of both pressure and the previous pain after the membrane has ruptured.

 When people have recurrent or particularly severe episodes of otitis media, they are at a higher risk of losing their sense of hearing as a result.
-In most cases, it is fluid in the middle ear or membrane rupture that is responsible for this.
+In most cases, it is fluid in the middle ear or membrane rupture that is responsible for this loss of hearing.

-It is not uncommon for people to have minor hearing loss as a direct result of otitis media and approximately 2.1% of the population is affected, with males being more commonly reporting problems than females.
+It is not uncommon for people to have minor hearing loss as a direct result of otitis media.
+Approximately 2.1% of the population is affected, with males more commonly reporting problems than females.

 When the inflammation within the ear is prolonged, there is a great risk of ossicular complications.
 If the tympanic membrane does rupture, the risk of hearing loss is significantly greater.
-This is increased further still when a cholesteatoma of granulation tissue is present in the middle ear.
+This risk is further increased when a cholesteatoma of granulation tissue is present in the middle ear.

 When children are affected by hearing loss as a result of otitis media, it can have a dramatic effect on speech development.
-In fact, some research has found that those affected are more likely to experience education problems, develop attention disorders and have problems with social adaptation.
+In fact, some research has found that those affected by this condition are more likely to experience learning difficulties, develop attention disorders, and have problems with social adaptation.